Deterministic complexity analysis of Hermitian eigenproblems: Introduction

 \subsection{Models of computation and complexity}

 From the Abel-Ruffini theorem it is known that the eigenvalues and/or the eigenvectors of matrices with size larger than $n=5$ can not be computed exactly.
 Even in exact arithmetic, they can only be approximated.
-Therefore, before even considering algorithms, we need to have a clear definition of what are the quantities of interest, how is accuracy measured, and what is the underlying model of computation.
-The following models are considered in this work.
+Before analyzing algorithms, we first need to clarify what are the quantities of interest, to define how accuracy is measured, and what is the underlying model of computation.
+The main two models that we use to analyze algorithms are the Real RAM and the Floating Point model, described below.

-\paragraph*{Exact real arithmetic (Real RAM).} For the Real RAM model we follow the definition of \cite{erickson2022smoothing}.
+\begin{description} \item[Exact real arithmetic (Real RAM):] For the Real RAM model we follow the definition of \cite{erickson2022smoothing}.
 The machine has a memory (RAM) and registers that store real numbers in infinite precision.
 Moving real numbers between the memory and the registers takes constant time.
-A processor can execute the following arithmetic operations on the real numbers stored in the registers exactly, without any errors, in constant time:
+A processor can execute arithmetic operations $\{+,-,\times,/,\sqrt\cdot,>\}$ on the real numbers stored in the registers exactly, without any errors, in constant time.
+Other functions such as $\log(x),\exp(x),$ and trigonometric functions, are not explicitly available, but they can be efficiently approximated up to some additive error, e.g. with a truncated polynomial expansion, using a polylogarithmic number of basic arithmetic operations.
 Bit-wise operations on real numbers are forbidden, since this can give the machine unreasonable computing power \cite{hartmanis1974power,schonhage1979power,erickson2022smoothing}.
-Other functions such as $\log(x),\exp(x),$ and trigonometric functions, are not explicitly available, but they can be efficiently approximated up to some additive error, e.g. with a truncated polynomial expansion, using a polylogarithmic number of basic arithmetic operations.

-\paragraph*{Rational arithmetic.} Numbers are represented as rationals, where the integers in the numerator and the denominator are represented with a finite (but variable) number of bits.
-Operations between rationals are assumed to be exact and they require time nearly linear to the total number of bits.
-For the computations to be exact, arithmetic operations might increase the number of bits.
-Eigenvalue problems have been studied in this model \cite{bini1991parallel,bini1992practical,srivastava2023complexity}.